nicmolica/snarl/Snarl/Planning/refactor.md

 ### `open_tiles` on Room
 This field may be unnecessary (or at least very cumbersome) because we have to update it all the time.
 Perhaps it would be better to bring back Posns so that we have a datatype that we can use simply for identifying locations.
 This will eliminate the confusion of remembering which Tiles need to be updated and make it clear which fields exist to be read-only and which fields represent the actual Gamestate.

+### check all fields of classes and change some to protected if needed
+We already changed all methods to protected, but should still go over all fields to make sure they're used correctly (and add getters to ensure mutation safety).

 ### put `testLevel` methods in Level
 Determine which methods from testLevel.py would be helpful to have in Level and move them there.
 Refactor code in testLevel to import these methods from their new location.